A man armed with a samurai sword showed up in Parliament to speak with Boris Johnson - ExBulletin

 A man who allegedly appeared before Parliament wearing samurai armor and swords wanted to speak with Boris Johnson, a court has heard.

-Lewis Allington, 34, was arrested after the incident outside Parliament on Tuesday afternoon, which led to the temporary closure of the Carriage Gates entrance.
+Lewis Allington, 34, was arrested following the incident outside Parliament on Tuesday afternoon, which resulted in the temporary closure of the Carriage Gates entrance.

-Mr Allington, of March, Cambridgeshire, appeared at Westminster Magistrates' Court on Thursday charged with two counts of possession of sharp articles.
+Mr Allington, from March, Cambridgeshire, appeared at Westminster Magistrates' Court on Thursday charged with two counts of possession of sharp articles.

-Malachy Pakenham, prosecuting, told the court the defendant traveled to London from Cambridgeshire, put on a bulletproof vest and went to Parliament with two samurai swords, asking to see Boris Johnson.
+Malachy Pakenham, prosecuting, told the court the defendant traveled to London from Cambridgeshire, donned a bulletproof vest and turned up at Parliament with two samurai swords, demanding to see Boris Johnson.

 Allington's defense attorney, Norman Cho, told District Judge Briony Clarke that Allington had no intention of harming anyone with weapons.